-Without a doubt, the process of getting “settled-in” to my little town was the most stressful portion of my entire experience teaching abroad.
+Without a doubt, the process of getting “settled in” to my little town was the most stressful portion of my entire experience teaching abroad.
 Relocating to another country when you don’t speak the language is already a formidable task, but when you’re basically living off the grid without a reliable mode of transportation, simple things like being at a police station at a specific time takes a little more effort.
-This is a quick recount of how I got myself established (bank account, piso, etc.) during my first few days of moving abroad to teach in a small mountain town in Spain.
+This is a quick recount of how I got myself established (bank account, apartment, etc.) during my first few days of moving abroad to teach in a small mountain town in Spain.

 What Needs to Be Done When Moving Abroad to Teach?

 I’m participating in the North American Language and Culture Assistant program organized by the Ministry of Education, Culture, and Sports in the Valencian Community.
 Anyone who searches “teaching in Valencia” will read about their issue of paying language assistants, auxiliares, on time.
 The best advice former auxiliares give is to submit all your paperwork to your school as soon as possible.
 In order to complete my paperwork, I needed to set up a bank account, purchase a Spanish SIM card, find a place to live and begin the process of getting my tarjeta de identidad de extranjero (TIE) card.
 This would allow me to leave and re-enter the country once my temporary visa expired.